SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/upgrade.md

 # How to upgrade SuperOffice 7 Windows Clients / SuperOffice 8 Windows App

-## Step 1 - Check the System requirements for the SuperOffice 8 Windows App
+## Step 1 - Check the system requirements for the SuperOffice 8 Windows App

 In SuperOffice 8 the user needs a Windows App license to be able to log in to the Windows client.
 Read more in the [Help-file][1].